The Resilient Science of Flavonoids

 Energy Metabolism

-Cardio exercise leads to adaptations inside muscle cells that improve our efficiency and ability to sustain exercise using aerobic metabolism.
+Cardio exercise improves muscle cell energy efficiency and our ability to sustain exercise using aerobic metabolism.

-This happens when muscle cells respond to strenuous exercise by producing more mitochondria inside each cell.
-Mitochondria are the sub-cellular structures that help power exercise.
-The more we have in each muscle cell, the more efficient we become at fueling motion which translates to increased stamina before depleting our energy reserves and fatiguing.
+This happens when strenuous exercise and recovery stimulates mitochondrial growth inside our cells.
+Mitochondria are the sub-cellular structures that power exercise.
+The more we have in each muscle cell, the more efficient we become at fueling our workouts, which translates to increased stamina before our energy reserves deplete and we begin fatiguing.

 Quercetin & Epicatechin have been shown to stimulate mitochondrial biogenesis in muscle, brain, and heart tissue.
 This is the process that produces more mitochondria in each cell which also translates to the ability to utilize more oxygen and fat to sustain exercise.